 - 50ml water

 A wooden spoon with a handle of 1cm diameter roughly

-Mix the water and sugar, and add the egg yolks gradually.
-Take the mix and cook it bain-marie, but do not let it boil as the filling could split.
+- Gather the complete mix and cook it in a bain-marie.
+Be careful not to let it boil as you risk causing the filling to split.
 Once the filling is done, let it cool.

 Buen Spooky Camino!